barge under bridge

 Restoring shellfish reefs

-Port Stephens leading shellfish reef restoration
+Port Stephens intertidal shellfish reef restoration

 The Port Stephens-Great Lakes Marine Park is home to a diverse range of landscapes including stunning beaches, mangrove forests, and seagrass beds, which support a range of ecosystems and wildlife.